Spy × Family: Production

-Tatsuya Endo and his editor Shihei Lin have known each other for over ten years; Lin was his initial editor on his first serial Tista (2007).
+Tatsuya Endo and his editor Shihei Lin have known each other for over ten years; Lin was his initial editor on his first manga series, Tista (2007).
 When Lin was moved from the Jump Square editorial department to Shōnen Jump+, Endo happily followed, and they began developing a new work.
 Spy × Family takes elements from three of Endo's Jump Square one-shots: Rengoku no Āshe (煉獄のアーシェ), Ishi ni Usubeni, Tetsu ni Hoshi (石に薄紅、鉄に星), and I Spy.
-Lin said that its reception among the editorial department was so good that serialization was practically decided before the official meeting was even held.
+Lin said that its reception among the editorial department was so positive that serialization was practically decided before the official meeting was even held.

-The initial draft was given a working title of Spy Family written in Japanese.
+The initial draft was given the working title Spy Family written in Japanese.
 When deciding the final name, Endo came up with over 100 options, but they ultimately decided to use the same title but in English and with a "cross" in between, the latter influenced by Hunter × Hunter.
 Lin said that he and Endo are always conscious of the line where violence, a necessary aspect in a spy manga, is given a pass for comedy's sake.
 With Tista and Blade of the Moon Princess both having a dark tone, the editor told Endo to give Spy × Family a more cheerful one.
 Anya was inspired by the main character of Rengoku no Ashe.
 Her extrasensory perception was decided early on, and Lin cited its use for comedic effect as one of the series' strengths.
 Lin said that the series has a broad readership among all ages and genders.
 He also cited Endo's clean art and ability to convey emotions as part of the manga's appeal.

 Lin feels that the world and characters were firmly established as of volume two.
 As such, he revealed that he and Endo would start to include longer narratives in the series.